zendeskarchive/futuresimple.github.com/content/posts/2012-02-24-building-this-blog.markdown

 EXCERPT

-We came up with the idea of blog couple of days ago.
+We came up with the idea of a blog couple of days ago.
 As programmers we were excited to code it ourselves, that's why we didn't use an online blogging engine like [tumblr](http://www.tumblr.com/) or [wordpress.com](http://wordpress.com).
-Instead we wanted to make it a static site with JavaScript commenting system.
-We were looking in Ruby--powered generators as it is our favourite language, there were plenty of possibilities on [ruby-toolbox.com](https://www.ruby-toolbox.com/categories/static_website_generation):
+Instead we wanted to make it a static site with a JavaScript commenting system.
+We were browsing through Ruby--powered generators as it is our favourite language.
+There were plenty of possibilities on [ruby-toolbox.com](https://www.ruby-toolbox.com/categories/static_website_generation):

-1. We had some experience with [Jekyll](http://jekyllrb.com/), but it is too simple in our opionion.
+1. We already had some experience with [Jekyll](http://jekyllrb.com/), but it is too simple in our opionion.
 It suits GitHub pages well, but we wanted to have something more powerful.
-2. I was trying [Middleman](http://middlemanapp.com/) once, but it failed somewhere between encoding and template--loading.
+2. I tried [Middleman](http://middlemanapp.com/) once, but it failed somewhere between encoding and template--loading.
 3. [@marcinbunsch](https://twitter.com/marcinbunsch) had some experience with [Stasis](http://stasis.me/).
 4. I was working with [nanoc](http://nanoc.stoneship.org/)